The State Capital During The Civil War

 Today, Cole County continues to be an important political and economic hub in central Missouri.
 Jefferson City, the county seat, remains the state capital and houses numerous government buildings and institutions.
 The county is also known for its rich natural beauty, with the Missouri River offering opportunities for outdoor activities and recreation.
 Cole County's history is a testament to the resilience and adaptability of its residents, who have shaped the area into the thriving community it is today.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cole County, Missouri.
+This timeline provides a condensed summary of the historical journey of Cole County, Missouri.

 • 1818 - Cole County is established on November 16